mattx86/homebase/README.md

 With homebase, you can turn a list of Regional Internet Registry (RIR) Organization IDs (Org IDs), Autonomous System (AS) Numbers, A and AAAA DNS records into IPv4 and IPv6 CIDR lists, for use in routers, firewalls, servers, and more.

 Its intended use is to establish a "homebase" (of CIDRs) that are allowed access to particular resources.
 It can also be used to block access from certain CIDRs.
+It can even be used to replace or augment certain Dynamic DNS use cases.

 ## How to build